Return to site

 The rules don't change.
 Click on oddschecker.com at 6pm the instant after the Pricewise selections are released online and you can watch the prices shrink.
 All bookies shrink prices if they think they are about to be knocked over.
 Segal selections tend to be well punted Day 1.
 The longer he goes without a winner, the less frantic it becomes.
 Also, they will be cut in the morning but both Kealy and Segal selections sometimes drift in the afternoon, especially on the exchanges.

 CHELTENHAM FESTIVAL BETTING GUIDES - Matt Tombs on the Matchbook Youtube is just amazing.
 The angles he thinks of.
 Weatherbys employ Paul Ferguson to produce their own trends bible.
 He took up the baton from Matt and Paul Jones (in front of whom we all kneel).
 Going back to the year 2000 I have every one of the Weatherbys Guide looking at me as I write this.
 Still enjoy the reads.
 Each version has many points of which I would never have thought.
 In his 2019 Racing TV version Matt kindly gave Gstats a full page advert for Marie Curie UK.
-Another gentleman.

-The Racing Post have also been good to me over the years.
+The Racing Post and their staff have also been good to me over the years.
 Every year Robin Gibson seemed to have the space in the surfnturf Sunday Supplement to give a Gstats a very decent write up.
 'More nuggets than a KFC in a chicken glut' remains my personal favourite.
 They do produce their own Cheltenham Festival Guide every year.
 Every year I buy it, flick through it when it arrives and then never read it.
 I even carry it in my luggage wherever I may be spending Festival week and still would never turn to it.
 Why?
 Well, for one, Kevin Morley's excellent trends will be in the paper each Festival day so I don't need to read them when the guide arrives.
 A lot of space still seems to go on the RPRs.
 Not for me.
 Obviously half of the guide will concentrate on the races.
 But essays on each potential runner can quickly become a bit boring.
 And by the time it's delivered to me, some info is well out of date, with injuries and changes to planned targets.
 There are tips in it from everyone, bookmakers, writers, trainers, again some NRs.
 Sometimes they sprinkle the pages with unknown info.
 For example in 2020, The New One is the only Festival Hurdle winner for Nigel Twiston Davies since 2008.
 I like that, it's a bit different.
 For £16.99, it's just ok for me.
-(Ballyfitz in the Pertemps).
+(Ballyfitz in the Pertemps was the previous one).
 I find the paper they bring out the week before 'The Racing Post Ultimate Guide.' at £4.50, a more useful tool, All entries are there and nice titbits.

 KEVIN BLAKE is employed by Attheraces, ITV and Betfair and has become a extremely well known and very influential voice in GB and Irish Racing.
 He is a noted breeder and Joseph O'Brien's race planner.
 Shrewd and worth listening to, if only as a gauge to the response of irish trained handicap marks in the Festival.
 When Kevin talks, people listen.
 In the 2021 Festival Kevin hit a nice jackpot with tipping a Thursday treble on ITV's Morning Show.
 Mrs Milner/The Shunter/Mount Ida.
 Paid well.
 Some say he has hardly tipped a winner since.
 Kevin also makes very imformed comment on ATR.

-broken image
+Section image

 Man who knows what he is talking about meets a nerd in Belfast, 2nd March 2020.
-Lovely lad.
-Kevin, that is.